ryancramerdesign/ProcessWire-2.0/README.txt

 REQUIREMENTS
 ---------------------------------------------------------------------------
-1. A unix-based web server running Apache.
+1. A web server running Apache.
 2. PHP version 5.2.3 or greater.
 3. MySQL 5.0.15 or greater.
 4. Apache must have mod_rewrite enabled.